rjleask/firewall-penitentiary-sp/README.md

 ailing justice system but the majority serve to line the pockets of investors and CEOs.

-A game written in JavaScript and uses Phaser library. to learn more about the library visit http://phaser.io/learn
+A game written in JavaScript and uses Phaser library.
+<p>Game link below, chrome blocks the phaser library plugin unfortunately, so you will need to enable it to view the game</p>
+<a href="https://rjleask.github.io/firewall-penitentiary-sp/">View Game Here!</a>
+to learn more about the library visit http://phaser.io/learn